List of Frequently Used AHA Acronyms

 No. Each student must have his or her own current and appropriate manual or workbook readily available for use before, during and after the course.

-The AHA owns the copyrights to AHA textbooks, manuals and other CPR & First Aid training materials.
+The AHA owns the copyrights to AHA textbooks, manuals and other CPR, first aid, and advanced cardiovascular care training materials.
 These materials may not be copied, in whole or in part, without the prior written consent of the AHA.
-To request permission to reprint, copy or use portions of CPR & First Aid materials, submit a written request to the AHA at copyright.heart.org.
+To request permission to reprint, copy or use portions of CPR, first aid, and advanced cardiovascular care materials, submit a written request to the AHA at copyright.heart.org.

 May I translate your materials?